Subpoena issued for political objectives quashed

 Wrong for City Councillor to have entered residential properties without permission

-Tuesday, July 13, 2021Stephen A. ThieleLitigationPolitical Law, Integrity Complaints, City Councillors
+Tuesday, July 13, 2021Stephen A. ThieleLitigationPolitical Law, City Councillors

 Politicians occupy an important position in our democracy.
 They are elected to represent all individuals and to make well-reasoned decisions that, among other things, steer and guide the economy, impose necessary limits on behaviour and put into place a social safety net that...